dagrha/pypia/README.md

 With that information, I can update the `package_info.json` file to include your distro.
 Or feel free to submit a pull request.

 #### License
-This python code in this project is distributed under GPLv3.
+The python code in this project is distributed under GPLv3.